janmarius/TDAT1001-Introduction-to-Programming/README.md

     ObjectInputStream ois = new ObjectInputStream(fis);
     TheClass theClass = (TheClass) ois.readObject();

-    // ois.close and fis.close closes the stream and releases any system resources associated with it ois.close();
+    // ois.close and fis.close closes the stream and releases any system resources associated with it. ois.close();
     fis.close();
 } catch (FileNotFoundException e) {